Regex.Replace Method (String, String, MatchEvaluator, RegexOptions, TimeSpan)

 If you specify RightToLeft for the options parameter, the search for matches begins at the end of the input string and moves left; otherwise, the search begins at the start of the input string and moves right.

 The matchTimeout parameter specifies how long a pattern matching method should try to find a match before it times out.
 Setting a time-out interval prevents regular expressions that rely on excessive backtracking from appearing to "stop responding when they process input that contains near matches.
-For more information, see Best Practices for Regular Expressions in the .NET Framework and Backtracking.
+For more information, see Best Practices for Regular Expressions in the .NET Framework and Backtracking in Regular Expressions.
 If no match is found in that time interval, the method throws a RegexMatchTimeoutException exception. matchTimeout overrides any default time-out value defined for the application domain in which the method executes.

 Because the method returns input unchanged if there is no match, you can use the Object.ReferenceEquals method to determine whether the method has made any replacements to the input string.Notes to Callers